 The Albaicin, or Albayzín, area is located to the Northeast of the city center and one of the most unique things about Granada.

 This medieval Moorish quarter is known by its narrow winding lanes and white stucco buildings with ceramic tile rooftops.

 Wandering this picturesque neighborhood is one of my favorite things to do in Granada, Spain.

 5. Tapas and Flamenco at the Caves of Sacramonte

-If you have time, I do recommend visiting at night too as the atmosphere is completely different.
-There is a spirited and busy feel in the square as locals play guitar and sing, tourists capture the moment on camera, while others take in the views with a drink in hand.
+If you have time, I recommend visiting at night too as the atmosphere is completely different.
+There is a spirited and busy feel in the square.
+Locals play guitar, tourists capture the moment on camera, and others take in the views with a drink in hand.

 It is a climb to get to Mirador de San Nicolas viewpoint as it’s filled with many steps and uneven pebbled streets.
 If you don’t feel up to the exercise, grab a cab.
 Otherwise, wear comfortable shoes and enjoy the walk.

 You can't discuss the best things to do in Granada, Spain without the mention of tapas!